-I was raised by disco dancing parents (Moroder) on a steady diet of mainstream rock (Rush).
-I was attracted to any song with a synthesizer in it, from The Who to Supertramp to Hot Butter.
+I was raised by disco dancing parents (Moroder) and on a steady diet of mainstream rock (Rush).
+I was attracted to any song with a synthesizer in it - from The Who, to Supertramp to Hot Butter.
 I was fixated on how those sounds might be made.
 On a school trip to the Ontario Science Centre in Toronto, I saw a demo of a Moog modular and made the connection between "those sounds" and the machines that made them.
 Synth nerdom followed.

 Once I started thinking for myself, I was obsessed with early 90"s IDM (Autechre, AFX) and "lots-of-synths-in-one room" techno (Orbital, FSOL, Plastikman).
 Detroit was just down the road from Toronto, so I heard a lot of Detroit techno (and early electro) in my formative years, and while not a direct influence, exposure to music made on machines was instructive.
 In the late 90's/early 2000's I became captivated with German (Anthony Rother) and Dutch (I-F) electro which sometimes shows in the music I produce.

-I started making music in the early 1990s (it was terrible) and started releasing music as Lowfish in 1996 (less terrible).
+I started making music in the early 1990s (it was terrible) and began releasing music as Lowfish in 1996 (less awful).
 My music is influenced by the sounds I was raised on, a fixation with perfectly timed drums & synthesizer melodies made on old analog machines.